exercism/d/docs/TESTS.md

   * Enable the next test

 *Note:* D has support for unit testing direct in the language so usually the unit tests reside in the same file as the implementation.
-The unittests are ran before the body of main and are enabled in the final executable by using the **-unittest** compiler switch.
+The unittests are run before the body of main and are enabled in the final executable by using the **-unittest** compiler switch.

 @TODO add IDE related instructions.